efxtv/updogfx/README.md

 ## Features
 - Upload and download files via HTTP
-- Reverse SSH tunneling support using Serveo
+- Https links to share file using cloudflard
 - Lightweight and Termux/Linux compatible

 ## Installation